MGMA Conference Coverage

 After-hours coverage is not the same as reliable access — and the gap between the two is showing up in ED utilization, physician burnout and patient outcomes.

-A physician's reflection on a dying friend's perspective shift reveals how gratitude and the lost art of the handwritten note can transform your practice and prevent burnout.
+A dying friend's perspective shift shows how gratitude and the lost art of the handwritten note can transform your practice and prevent burnout.

 As high-deductible plans shift more costs to patients, practices need stronger front-desk collection workflows before balances become write-offs.